Tootinaowaziibeeng Treaty Reserve

-Its main reserve is Valley River 63A, which is bordered by the Rural Municipalities of Grandview and Hillsburg, as well as by the Duck Mountain Provincial Forest on its north side.
+Its main reserve is Valley River 63A, which is bordered by both the Municipality of Roblin and Grandview Municipality, as well as by the Duck Mountain Provincial Forest on its north side.
 The Valley River runs through the First Nation starting in the northwestern corner and exiting at the southeast.

-The total population of the First Nation is approximately 1600, of which about half are at the Valley River reserve and the remainder at various locations off-reserve.
+The total population of the First Nation in 2025 was 1,667, of which about half are at the Valley River reserve and the remainder at various locations off-reserve.

-Valley River 63A
+Reserves

 Valley River 63A is the main reserve of Tootinaowaziibeeng Treaty Reserve.
 It is located 320 km northwest from Winnipeg, and has an area of 4749.8 ha.

 It is bordered by the municipalities of Grandview and Roblin, as well as by the Duck Mountain Provincial Forest on its north side.
 The Valley River runs through the community, starting in the northwestern corner and exiting at the southeast.

+The First Nation also has a smaller reserve, Treaty Four Reserve Grounds No. 77 (99.2 ha), which is shared with 31 other First Nations.